ric2b/Vivaldi-browser/chromium/docs/sublime_ide.md

     of the sidebar
 *   ``Ctrl+` `` will show the console; it shows errors and debugging output, and you can run Python
-*   `View > Distractio-Free Mode` goes into fullscreen and removes Sublime's header and footer
+*   `View > Enter Distraction Free Mode` goes into fullscreen and removes Sublime's header and footer
 *   `View > Layout > ...` changes the configuration of files you can open side- by-side
 *   `Ctrl + P` (`Cmd + P` on Mac) quickly opens a search box to find a file or